datamaskin/tmn_proj_basic/Readme.md

 > **SENIOR SOFTWARE ENGINEER**

+> *trumedianetworks.com passed on my contribution without an interview*.

 > The reply from trumedianetworks included an attached .zip file with instructions in PDF and 3 type json data files.

 > The task: display the 3 NFL QBs on separate pages with accompanying stats.